 The use of Pantone colors has grown in the latest few years in Fashion Industry, being one of the core fashion forecasting agencies around the world.
 Pantone Colors are referred to as colors introduced by the Pantone Matching System.

 Also known as PMS, Pantone Matching System is a standardized color organization most industries take reference for fashion, products, accessories, and graphic design used in fields of design and production in both physical and digital media.

-Every year, the organization introduces new Pantone color called the Color of the Year and points it a number that differentiates it from other colors, which the industry accepts for friends.
+Every year, the organization introduces new Pantone color called the Color of the Year and points it to a number that differentiates it from other colors, which the industry accepts for friends.

-What is Pantone?
+What is Pantone Colors?

 Pantone colors were named after the Brand “Pantone” as they developed the first set of colors in 1963.
 Before this, “Yellow Color” was printed digitally, and the rest were printed individually by the brands.
 To the benefit, graphic designers can now pick exact colors and had an idea of how colors will look on paper!

-Pantone (meaning “all colors”, combining (pan and tone) helped to main the color consistency and there was a major issue with designers and printers was solved.
+Pantone (meaning “all colors”, combining (pan and tone) helped to main color consistency and there was a major issue with designers and printers was solved.